jamescardona11/blog-posts/side-projects/building-a-side-project-part1.md

 - Establish a schedule: Utilize time tracking software to designate blocks of time for personal activities, work, and your side project.
 - Rise earlier: Consider waking up an hour earlier each day to carve out extra time for your side project without compromising your primary job commitments.
-- Priorize your time to achive your MVP.
+- Prioritize your time to achieve your MVP.

 ### Sneak Peek of Part 2